 And while I won’t lie, I’ve had flies or mosquitoes ruin a picnic or afternoon, the attraction of flies to cattle, manure, etc can mean overwhelming numbers.
 And those flies can carry diseases or bacteria.
 They can bother cattle so much that eventually the cattle avoid water or food, so, yeah that’s bad.

 Vaccinations are important in cattle too and Marybeth says some of the primary vaccines given are for respiratory viruses.
-It’s pretty common for animals to have issues and they even have a few corona viruses that cattle can get — no worries though it isn’t the same or transferable from humans to animals or vice versa.
+It’s pretty common for animals to have issues and they even have a few corona viruses that cattle can get — no worries though it isn’t the same or transferable from humans to cattle or vice versa.

 What’s the Deal with Veal?